Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Tamatea and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory in all Tamatea and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will be in force to an apartment rental.
+• Property managers and landlords must keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will apply to the rental property.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023

-• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes